On Functional Representations of the Conformal Algebra: Conclusions

-Besides exploring these themes further, several avenues of future research suggest themselves.
+Beyond this matter, it is worth posing the question as to whether there may exist theories supporting representations of the conformal algebra for which the constraint which picks out physically acceptable theories is entirely different from quasi-locality, but equally powerful.
+Besides exploring this theme further, several avenues of future research suggest themselves.
 Transcribing our approach to supersymmetric theories should be largely a matter of working with the appropriate potential superfields, as in~\cite{Susy-Chiral}, and being mindful that the conformal algebra is enhanced to be superconformal.
 A controlled environment in which to further explore the CFT/ERG link is in $\D=2$, where is may be profitable to investigate functional representations of the entire Virasoro algebra.
 As indicated earlier, a rigorous treatment in $\D=2$ may entail a careful finite-volume treatment.
-Gauge theories present special problems~\cite{Fundamentals,JMP-Review} and it is my belief that appropriately extending the ideas of this paper will require new ideas, perhaps of the type alluded to above.
+Gauge theories present special problems~\cite{Fundamentals,JMP-Review} and it is my belief that appropriately extending the ideas of this paper will require new ideas.

 Furthermore, it is desirable to extend the scope of the analysis to include scale-dependent theories.
 It is anticipated that the renormalizability (or otherwise) of such theories is tied up with the renormalization of composite operators.
 Since, for irrelevant/marginally irrelevant perturbations, renormalizability is lost this suggests that, in order to properly define the fixed-point Schwinger functional involving the corresponding sources, some form of point splitting should be performed on the composite operators, to improve their UV behaviour.
 It may be that this engenders a natural way to uncover the operator product expansion within the ERG formalism, raising the hope of making concrete links between the ideas of this paper and recent developments in the application of the conformal bootstrap.